Big 5 Personality Theory – Intro

 Assessments based on the BIG 5 personality tests are very reliable, provided that sufficient research has been carried out and substantiated.
 It is, to date, the most scientifically validated and reliable psychological model to measure personality.
 It is used to help predict behaviour as well as personality.

-It remains a dependable model that businesses and scientific studies have been able to use consistently over a long period of time in helping to create new models, which predict someone’s behaviour at work, response to stressful situations and even understanding aspects of recorded social studies.
+It remains a dependable model that businesses and scientific studies have been able to use consistently over a long period of time.
+This basic model helps to create new models, which predict workplace behaviour, response to stressful situations and even understanding aspects of recorded social studies.

 Traditionally, a BIG 5 personality test is taken with a questionnaire and a multiple choice response.
 For example, these questions will ask how much a person agrees or disagrees that he or she is someone who exemplifies various specific statements, such as:

-- “Is open to trying new experiences” (for openness to experience)
+- “Open to trying new experiences” (for openness to experience).

-- “Is the centre of attention at a party” (for extroversion)
+- “The centre of attention at a party” (for extroversion).

-- “Is anxious about the future all the time” (for neuroticism)
+- “Anxious about the future all the time” (for neuroticism).

 The responses, from “Strongly agree” to “Strongly disagree” (with alternatives in between) will determine to what scale the person may be grouped into different personality traits.

-For instance, when measuring Extraversion, one would not be classified as purely extroverted or introverted, but placed on a scale determining their level of extraversion.
+For instance, when measuring Extraversion, one would not be classified as purely extroverted or introverted.
+Rather they are placed on a scale determining their level of extraversion.
 By ranking individuals on each of these traits, it is possible to effectively measure individual differences in personality.